Background to occupational liability

 However, the NSW decision of Cole & South Tweed Heads Rugby League Football Club highlighted the need for intoxicated patrons to be more responsible for themselves.
 This matter involved circumstances where a patron became intoxicated after binge drinking free Spumante at a champagne breakfast held at the club.
 After the free alcohol ran out the patron continued to purchase more alcohol.
 By 2.00pm, the patron was very intoxicated and the club refused her further service.

 By 5.00pm the patron was seen staggering, slurring her speech and “grabbing men”.
 The club manager tried to make her leave by offering her a taxi or the club’s courtesy bus to take her home.
 Instead of accepting the ride, the patron chose to verbally abuse the manager.
 The patron then teamed up with some other individuals who advised the manager that they would “take care of her”.
-A short time later, the patron left the club and was struck by a 4-wheel drive as she walked along a dimly lit road.
+A short time later, the patron left the club and was struck by a four-wheel drive as she walked along a dimly lit road.
 The matter proceeded all the way to the High Court who determined that the club was not responsible for the patron’s injuries.

 Whilst the High Court found in favour of the club there was significant divide between the six Justices as to whether the club owed a duty of care, the extent of the duty and whether it had been breached by the club.